Coronavirus: The tax equity, debt and M&A markets

 Tax equity for renewable energy was expected to be a $15 billion market this year, and interest rates on bank debt had dropped to 125 to 137.5 basis points over LIBOR – before the coronavirus hit.
 Is financing still available for power and infrastructure projects?
 Has there been any change in availability or cost of tax equity, bank debt, B loans and project bonds?
 How have asset valuations been affected?

 A panel discussed these and other questions during a call on March 25.
-The panelists are Jack Cargas, managing director and head of originations on the tax equity desk at Bank of America, Yale Henderson, managing director and head of energy investments for JPMorgan, Ralph Cho, co-head of power and infrastructure for North America for Investec, Max Lipkind, managing director and head of energy and power leveraged finance for Credit Suisse, and John C.S.
-Anderson, global head of corporate finance and infrastructure at Manulife.
+The panelists are Jack Cargas, managing director and head of originations on the tax equity desk at Bank of America, Yale Henderson, managing director and head of energy investments for JPMorgan, Ralph Cho, co-head of power and infrastructure for North America for Investec, Max Lipkind, managing director and head of energy and power leveraged finance for Credit Suisse, John C.S.
+Anderson, global head of corporate finance and infrastructure at Manulife, and Ted Brandt, CEO of Marathon Capital.
 The moderator is Keith Martin with Norton Rose Fulbright in Washington.

 MR. MARTIN: Jack Cargas, how is coronavirus affecting the supply of tax equity?
 Many companies are suffering big losses that have to affect tax capacity.